Crowns

 Crown Procedure

 Getting a crown involves several key steps.
 Initially, the dentist prepares the tooth by removing any decay and shaping it to fit the crown.
 Sometimes, it may be necessary to build up the preparation or core with restorative material.
 Next, the dentist uses the iTero scanner to take a digital impression of the prepared tooth, along with the surrounding teeth and bite, capturing highly accurate 3D images.
 This digital impression is sent to a dental lab where the Emax crown is designed using CAD/CAM technology.
 This process typically takes about two weeks.
 In the meantime, a temporary crown is made and bonded to the tooth.
-The Emax crown is fabricated from a block of ceramic material to match the exact specifications of the digital design.
-Once the crown is ready, you will have a follow-up appointment where the dentist fits and adjusts the crown to ensure a perfect fit and bite
+See "Care After Crown and Bridge Preparation Appointment"

 VIDEOS